pbuckles22/MinesweeperAppWithML/CONTEXT.md

 - ✅ **Bomb explosion display fixed** with clear visual distinction for different cell states
 - ✅ **Settings UX improved** with consistent auto-close behavior and educational tooltips
 - ✅ **Auto-generated descriptions** for game modes to reduce maintenance
+- 🏳️ **50/50 Situation Detection** - Identifies classic and shared constraint 50/50 scenarios, with scenario-based tests for each

 ## Recent Major Improvements (Latest Session)
 1. **✅ Game Configuration Validation** - App now fails to start if there are duplicate game mode IDs or names